kdeldycke/meta-package-manager/README.rst

 * Sync local package infos.
 * Upgrade all outdated packages.
 * Apply commands per-package manager or to all of them.
+* Export results in JSON or user-friendly tables.
 * Provides a `BitBar plugin
   <https://meta-package-manager.readthedocs.io/en/develop/bitbar.html>`_ for
   friendly macOS integration.